Million Dollar Secret: Reception

-Million Dollar Secret received mixed to positive reviews from critics, who praised its psychological complexity and premise, while noting its similarities to other deception-based reality formats.
+Million Dollar Secret received mostly positive reviews from critics, who praised its psychological complexity and premise, while noting its similarities to other deception-based reality formats.

 Stuart Heritage of The Guardian described it as "a shameless but entertaining rip-off of The Traitors," adding that "you won't be able to get enough of it."
 He complimented host Peter Serafinowicz's "dry charm" and the show's suspenseful editing.

 On Netflix's official blog *Tudum*, the show was billed as "a psychological thriller disguised as a social experiment," emphasizing the tension created by the hidden Millionaire twist and trust-based gameplay.

 Audience response has been more enthusiastic.
 The show debuted in Netflix's global top 10 for English-language TV during its premiere week and quickly became a talking point across social media platforms, where fans speculated about the Millionaire's identity and strategy.

-On Rotten Tomatoes, the series holds a 64% critic score and a 71% audience rating, based on over 200 early reviews.
+On Rotten Tomatoes, the series holds a 83% critic score and a 91% audience rating.
 Reviewers noted the show's strengths in casting and production quality, though some criticized the voting mechanics as predictable.

 Some comparisons were also drawn to The Mole and The Circle, though critics noted Million Dollar Secret distinguishes itself by making one contestant an instant millionaire — flipping the usual competitive arc into one of concealment and survival.